tomasajeje/Slide_gooner/README.md

 # Slide

-Slide is a panning X window manager.
-I don't really have much to say here.
+Slide is a panning X window manager made by kantiankant but modified by me

 > Note: This README is incomplete